IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ## 3.102 Introspect Token
 Token introspection defines a protocol that allows Resource Servers to query the Authorization Server to determine the set of claims for a given token that was presented to them by an Authorization Client.
-These claims include whether or not the token is currently active and the authorization context in which the token was granted.
+These claims include wether or not the token is currently active and the authorization context in which the token was granted.

 Token introspection allows a Resource Server to query this information regardless of whether or not it is carried in the token itself (e.g. as encoded in a JWT token), allowing this method to be used along with or independently of structured token values.

 The Authorization Server may decide to mark a token as active or inactive based on internal policies executed during introspection.
 For example, a token may be marked inactive if it has expired, been revoked, or if the introspection requesting Resource Server is not part of the intended audience of the token.
 Note that the introspection response for inactive tokens do not contain other (privacy/security sensitive) claims, nor do they mention the reason why the token is marked inactive.

 Additionally, token introspection is carried out in the context of a particular Resource Server, allowing the returned authorization claims to be tuned to that authorization context.
-For example, the Authorization Server may limit the list of scopes to those that are deemed relevant for the particular Resource Server.
+For example, the Authorization Server may limit the list of scopes to those that are deemed relevant for that particular Resource Server.

 ### 3.102.1 Scope